 Stimulus co-hosts, partners and staff continue to follow coronavirus developments by provincial, national and international health experts.
 Through our work, we have a strong connection with Health Canada and we continue to follow their and Global Affairs advice.

 Stimulus acknowledges that another public health crisis continues to unfold in Canada.
 People continue to die at alarming rates from accidental poisoning from a toxic illegal drug market and the work to protect the health and safety of those who use drugs must continue.
 We laud the current efforts by governments to stem the tide of COVID19 cases and wish a similar level of response was taking place to save the lives of people at risk of overdose death in Canada.

 Stimulus 2020 was scheduled to be a two-and-a-half day event held September 30-October 2 in beautiful Gatineau Quebec.
 We expected to welcome 1,000 people whose expertise included substance use experts, nurses, social workers, physicians, corrections staff, frontline workers, people involved in sex work, researchers, and other key stakeholders from across Canada.
 The event was to be the largest harm reduction and drug policy gathering in Canada.

-You can watch highlights from Stimulus 2018 here.
 You can contact us through this website or social media channels if you have any questions.